-We arrive in Athens mid-afternoon and are met by our representative and given the tickets for our flight to Thessaloniki.
-This is the city where Paul was received by Jason.
+Arrive in Thessaloniki, the city where Paul was received by Jason.
 Paul was preaching the Word of God here until he was rushed out of the city.
-We transfer to our hotel for check-in and dinner.
-In the morning, we start with the landmarks of the city: the White Tower, the Walls of the Byzantine Acropolis, the Roman Arch of Galerius and the Rotonda.
-We visit two of the city’s oldest and most admired Christian churches, the Basilicas of St. Demetrius and St. Sophia (Divine Wisdom).
-We then follow the route of the Via Egnatia and visit, like Paul and his companions, the area of Amphipolis, to see the famous funerary Lion of Amphipolis.
-Then we travel onto Philippi.
-There, we visit the Baptistery of Lydia near the river, where Paul baptized her.
-Lydia was the first convert of Paul on European soil, followed by the jailer.
-Also, we visit the ruins of the Forum of Philippi, the Christian Basilicas, the “Prison of Paul” and the Theater.
-Then we drive to Kavala (Neapolis), Paul’s first step in bringing the Gospel to present day Europe.
-A picturesque port, we view the Byzantine Castle and the Roman Aqueduct.
-We return to Thessaloniki for a panoramic city tour before continuing to Kalambaka for dinner and overnight.
-The next morning we see the world famous Byzantine monasteries that are perched on summits of gray rock peaks of varied and beautiful shapes.
-Their history goes back to the 14th century when the monks sought refuge in the cliff-side caves, then fled higher to build the original wooden shelters, which were later transformed into monasteries.
-Afterwards, we continue to Athens where we will have dinner and overnight.
+We will transfer to our hotel in Kavala for dinner and overnight.
+This morning we travel on to Philippi and visit the Baptistery of Lydia, near the river where Paul baptized her.
+Lydia was the first convert of Paul on European soil and the conversion of the jailer followed.
+Also, we will visit the ruins of the Forum of Philippi, the Christian Basilicas, the “Prison of Paul” and the Theater.
+Next, we drive to Kavala (Neapolis), Paul’s first step in bringing the Gospel to present day Europe.
+It is a picturesque port!
+View the Byzantine Castle and the Roman Aqueduct.
+Then continue to Thessaloniki for a panoramic city tour before continuing to Kalambaka for dinner and overnight.
+This morning we will see the world-famous Byzantine monasteries that are perched precariously on summits of gray rock pinnacles of varied and beautiful shapes.
+Their history goes back to the 14th century when the monks sought refuge in the cliff-side caves.
+Then they fled higher to build the original wooden shelters, which were later transformed into monasteries.
+We make our way to Athens for dinner and overnight.

-We sail in the morning from Athens to the quaint isle of Mykonos, called the island of windmills.
-We arrive at Mykonos, where we disembark and have time to experience the waterfront lined with shops and cafes.
-We stroll the charming walkways through a maze of white-washed buildings.
-No shore excursions included this day, as we will visit the island at our leisure before returning to ship for dinner and evening activities.
-In the morning, we arrive in Kusadasi, Turkey.
-Excursion Included: A short drive takes us to Ephesus, where Paul spent three years during his ministry.
-The impressive remains of Ephesus include the Agora, the Theater, the Stadium, the Library of Celsus, the ruins of the Temple of Diana (one of the “Seven Wonders of the Ancient World”) and many more.
-Later, we sail for the island of Patmos.
-Excursion Included: Here we visit the Monastery of St. John, on one of the island’s highest points.
-From there, we walk down to the Grotto of the Apocalypse, the site of the apocalyptic Revelations of St. John the Divine.
+We sail this morning from Athens to the quaint isle of Mykonos, called the island of windmills.
+Experience the water-front area lined with shops and cafes and then stroll the charming walkways through a maze of white-washed buildings.
+No shore excursions included this day, as we will disembark and walk around this marvelous island at our leisure before returning to ship for dinner and evening activities.
+In the morning, we will arrive in Kusadasi, Turkey, and drive to Ephesus, where Paul spent three years during his ministry.
+The impressive remains of Ephesus include the Agora, the Theater, the Stadium, the Library of Celsius, the ruins of the Temple of Diana (one of the “Seven Wonders of the Ancient World”), and many more.
+Later we will sail for the island of Patmos, where we visit the Monastery of St. John on one of the island’s highest points.
+From there, we will walk down to the Grotto of the Apocalypse, the site of the apocalyptic Revelations of St. John the Divine.
 Shore excursions to Patmos & Ephesus are included today.
 In the morning, we arrive at Heraklion, Crete and at the traditional village of Stironas.
 Here we’ll show you how traditional Cretans lived centuries ago.
 We’ll also visit a botanical parterre which is home to various aromatic and medicinal herbs from the mountains of Crete.
 We’ll have a chance to literally put our lips to the deep cup of traditional Cretan winemaking when we visit a raki distiller and sample traditional raki directly from the barrels in his cellar (included).
 Time permitting, we will stop in Heraklion on the way back to the ship.
-Then we sail north to the isle of Santorini and disembark.
-Excursion not included: Santorini is often referred to as the most breathtaking of all the Greek islands.
-The exquisite whitewashed villages.
-We can also visit Fira (or Thira, the ancient name of island), which clings to volcanic cliffs, accessible by cable-car or mule.
+Then we sail north to the isle of Santorini, the most breathtaking of all the Greek islands to explore the exquisite whitewashed villages.
+We can also visit Fira (or Thira, the ancient name of island), which clings to volcanic cliffs and are accessible by cable-car or mule.
 No Shore excursions are included on Santorini.